-Public transportation for visitors and guests in a tourist/resort community provides an essential service to those guests while protecting the qualities of life those visitors are seeking clean air, quiet, traffic free environment, pedestrian friendly atmosphere, and accessibility.
-In these communities, trails are recreational needs as well as commuter routes and a component of community transit needs.
+Public transportation and multimodal transportation for visitors and guests in a tourist/resort community provides an essential service to those guests while protecting the qualities of life those visitors are seeking clean air, quiet, traffic free environment, pedestrian friendly atmosphere, and accessibility.
+In these communities, walking and biking trails are both recreational needs and commuter routes and are an important component of community transit needs.

 Public transit is essential for those communities that depend on a transient or non-local work force.
 CCI supports legislation and programs that address and financially support efforts to provide affordable, safe and efficient public transportation in tourist/resort communities.
-CCI also supports development of a highspeed rail network within Colorado and designation of a rocky mountain high speed rail corridor.
+CCI also supports development of a rail network within Colorado and designation of a rocky mountain rail corridor.